-Hello there, fruit growers.
-We know you’re looking for an excuse to break out your pruning shears for the 2021 gardening season.
-Good news - it is time to prune your fruit trees!
+We know you’re looking for an excuse to break out your pruning shears.
+Good news — it is time to prune your fruit trees!
 The UMN Extension Horticulture team has you covered with videos and written instructions on how to prune home apple trees.

 Old or overgrown apple trees